REGISTER NOW ! (REG AT BOTTOM OF PAGE)

 12:15 PM – Lunch

 1:30 PM – KEYNOTE SPEAKER: Ezekiel Emanuel, MD

-2:30 PM – Panel Discussion: The Impact of the White House Administration to Healthcare Delivery
+2:30 PM – Panel Discussion: The Biden Administration’s Impact on Healthcare Delivery

 4:00 PM – Closing remarks and wrap up